rolldabones/grc-workbook/README.md

 **Slow AI Kitchen (companion methodology)**

 A twelve-step governed artificial intelligence methodology for professional work by the author of this workbook.
 Implements the Slow AI doctrine at task, team and organizational levels.
 Steps 1 through 9 (the Kitchen) govern individual and team production.
 Steps 10 through 12 (the Feast) govern organizational deployment.
 A four-module workshop teaches the method by producing an actual artifact.
-A five-pillar addendum, “Your Restaurant,” addresses sustained institutional deployment of artificial intelligence as a permanent program.
+A five-pillar addendum, "Your Restaurant," addresses sustained institutional deployment of artificial intelligence as a permanent program.
 The work is treated in this workbook as the operating instantiation of Slow AI for task and team work.
-Published at github.com/rolldabones/slow-ai-kitchen.
+Published at [github.com/rolldabones/slow-ai-kitchen](https://github.com/rolldabones/slow-ai-kitchen).

 The workbook itself is auditable work product.
 Reader, instructor and assessor are invited to mark this copy, record its application and treat each artifact produced as evidence in the larger governance, risk management and compliance record of the enterprise.

+## Version History

+**v3.10 (May 2026).** Initial public release.
+Eighteen modules across three Parts, the thirty-seven item Governance Test, Quick Mapping Reference and References and Authorities.

+**v3.11 (May 20, 2026).** WORKED EXAMPLE added to Module 14, working the EU AI Act Article 6 high-risk classification regime through the three doctrines against the European Commission's draft classification guidelines of 19 May 2026.
+Maintained offline.
+First published in this repository as part of v4.0.

+**v4.0 (June 10, 2026).** Second public release.
+Repository preamble and linked Contents added.
+Module Outputs converted to checklists.
+Governance Test items numbered, with a scoring table and a remediation map routing each item to its source module.
+Artifact Index added as a consolidated build plan and audit request list.
+License and Attribution section added, placing the whole workbook under CC BY-SA 4.0.
+Module 14 WORKED EXAMPLE incorporated verbatim from v3.11.
+Maker's mark standardized to Human-made.
+Heading, anchor and formatting hygiene pass for GitHub rendering.
+Consistency and proof pass throughout.